ksmanasra/fetch/README.md

         >After analysis, we find that Tostitos was the top ranking Dips & Salsa brand, with a total quantity of 20 items.
     3. At what percent has Fetch grown year over year?
         >Growth can either be defined by user growth over each year, or the amount of receipts scanned year over year.
 Since Fetch gathers data it needs from scanned receipts, it would be more significant to use the total amount of receipts scanned each year to understand Fetch's growth.
+Although we run into an issue, all scan dates are within 2024 in the provided data.
+We can revert back to analyze Fetch's growth through how many users made accounts each year.

-        >Year over year, based on receipts scanned, Fetch has grown ...
+        >Year over year, based on when users signed up for Fetch, Fetch has grown as follows:
+            Year    New Users
+            2014       30
+            2015       51
+            2016       70
+            2017      644
+            2018     2168
+            2019     7093
+            2020    16883
+            2021    19159
+            2022    26807
+            2023    15464
+            2024    11631

 Third: Communicate with stakeholders